 I'm a writer, creative writing tutor, librarian and publisher.

-I teach on the Oxford University MSt, Undergraduate Diploma and Certificate of Higher Education courses, and am interested in both the close examination of fiction and how recent technologies such as ebooks and print-on-demand are changing the publishing industry and offering fresh opportunities to writers.
+I teach on the Oxford University MSt and Undergraduate Diploma courses and am interested in both the close examination of fiction and how technologies such as ebooks and print-on-demand have changed the publishing industry and continue to offer fresh opportunities to writers.

 In 2013 I published Margaret Keeping's wonderful novel about the last years of the poet Edward Thomas' life under my StreetBooks imprint.
 It is available as a paperback and as a Kindle ebook. ('[Margaret Keeping's] inhabitation of Edward, Robert, Helen and their world is tender and subtle...a lovely novel.'
 Robert Macfarlane.)

 This was followed by the excellent Facing the Strange by SB Sweeney, which came out on 9th February 2017 ('One great long drunken rambling guitar solo of a novel!'
 Tim Pears).